axeluhl/sailing-analytics/wiki/data-mining-architecture.md

 * An `int resultDecimals` with the default `0`, that sets the number of the visible result decimals.

 How the presence of multiple `messageKeys` and `ordinals` in compound functions work is described in [Compound Functions](#Compound-Functions).

-### Function Registration Process

-The function registration process is triggered, when a [data mining bundle is registered](#Registration-and-Deregistration-of-Data-Mining-Bundles).
-The classes returned by the method `getClassesWithMarkedMethods` of the `DataMiningBundleService` are given to a `FunctionRegistry`.
-The registry iterates over all public methods (including those declared by the class or interface and those inherited from superclasses and superinterfaces) for each of the given classes and does the following:

-* If the method is a valid [Connector](#Connecter), then the method gets converted to a `Function`, which is added to the list of *previous functions*.
-The return type of the function gets registered to the `FunctionRegistry`.
-* If the method is a valid [Dimension](#Dimensions), then the method gets converted to a `Function`, which is registered as dimension.
-If the list of *previous functions* isn't empty, than the list and the dimension will be saved as `ConcatenatingCompoundFunction`.
-* If the method is a valid [Statistic](#Statistics) and no connector in the list of *previous functions* has set the `scanForStatistics` to `false`, then the method gets converted to a `Function`, which is registered as statistic.
-If the list of *previous functions* isn't empty, than the list and the statistic will be saved as `ConcatenatingCompoundFunction`.

-What is a valid connector/dimension/statistic and what isn't is described in the corresponding sections of this wiki page.
-How the `ConcatenatingCompoundFunction` works in detail, is described in [Compound Functions](#Compound-Functions).

-Currently unsupported are

-* Annotating a method with multiple data mining annotations.
-	* The annotations `Dimension` and `Statistic` have a higher priority than `Connector`, so a method annotated with `Dimension` and `Connector` will be handled as `Dimensions`.
-* Cycles in the annotation graph.
-	* For example, if `A` has the connector `B foo()` and `B` has the connector `A bar()`.
-	* This would result in an infinite loop during the registration process, that should lead to a `StackOverflowError`.

-### Compound Functions

-Compound functions provide the `Function<ReturnType>` interface for a collection of functions.
-There is currently only the `ConcatenatingCompoundFunction`, that capsules a list of functions, that are called one after another (like the java statement `foo().bar().stat();`).
-It's necessary to handle some of the methods declared in the `Function` interface in a special way, what is described here.

-* The methods `getDeclaringType` and `getParameters` return the corresponding value of the **first** function in the list.
-* The methods `getReturnType`, `getResultUnit`, `getResultDecimals` and `isDimension` return the corresponding value of the **last** function in the list.
-* The `tryToInvoke` methods invoke the first function in the list with the given instance and all other functions with the return value of the previous function.
-	* It returns `null`, if one of the functions in the list returned `null`.
-* The method `getOrdinal` returns the smallest ordinal of the functions in the list.
-* The method `getSimpleName` returns the name of the function, if the name has been set.
-If not returns the method the concatenated simple names of the functions in the list separated by `->`.
-* The method `isLocalizable` returns `true`, if any of the functions in the list is localizable.
-* The method `getLocalizedName` returns the name of the function, if the name has been set, the simple name, if the compound function isn't localizable or the concatenated simple names of the functions in the list separated by a single space.